How to resolve communication issues affecting Sealevel’s XR17V35X based serial devices (7xxxec serial cards, 7106e, Relio R1)?

 • It may be available as a package in your distribution.
 If not, it must be compiled manually using the build procedure outlined in the link above.

-1. Your Sealevel asynchronous serial card should now be functional.
-Please note that you will need to run the commands in step 2 on every boot.
-You might consider automating this using common Linux utilities like cron, service files, etc
+4. Your Sealevel card should now be functional.
+Please be aware that you need to run the commands in step 3 on every boot.
+You might consider automating this using common Linux utilities such as cron, service files, etc

-Option 2: Apply a patch to your kernel module/driver and load the patched kernel module
+Option 2: Apply the patch to the 8250_exar driver

 Verify functionality of the serial device